This is a lovely fish soup recipe - traditionally from the North of England. It's a smoked haddock soup thickened with mashed potato.

 Add the milk to the pan and bring to the boil - then whisk in the potatoes until the soup is thick and creamy.

-Return the pan to the heat, stir in the flaked fish and when it's piping hot, serve with crusty bread.
+Return the pan to the heat, stir in the flaked fish and when it's piping hot, serve with crusty bread and butter.

 You could garnish it with a little chopped fresh parsley if you like.